 But are you leveraging your profit, or, to be broad, are you even making out the profit, or the money you make goes straight into your blog like a boomerang?

-If you are happy with your blogging income, that great but if not, you need to leverage your profit areas.
-You simply can’t make a $100 every month.
-It should scale and increase over the time.
+If you are happy with your blogging income, that great, but if not, you need to leverage your profit areas.
+You simply can’t make $100 every month.
+It should scale and increase over time.

 3 Characteristics of a Profitable Blog Page

 To identify a page that can generate higher revenue compared to other pages on your blog, here are some characteristics: